ribbon background

 These obsessions can lead to stress, fear, avoidance, anxiety, and isolation.

-What are Compulsion Symptoms?
+What Are Compulsion Symptoms?

 Compulsions are actions that one feels obligated to perform to limit the influence of obsessions.
 They are meant to reduce anxiety related to obsessions.
 However, they often increase anxiety in the long run.
 Compulsions are frequently not associated with the problem they are intended to address.
 Therefore, they only offer short-term anxiety relief.

-Similar to obsessions, compulsions also have themes.
+To obsessions, compulsions also have themes.
 The most common themes are checking, counting, ordering, and washing.
 Like obsessions, compulsions can lead to certain recognizable symptoms, such as:

 • Patterned counting